-The doctrine of renvoi will be applicable in relation to succession to immovable property to the same extent as under English common law conflict of law principles.
+The doctrine of renvoi will apply in relation to succession to immovable property in accordance with English common law conflict of law principles.

 17. In what circumstances should an individual make a Will, what are the consequences of dying without having made a Will, and what are the formal requirements for making a Will?